 Also called PDT, photodynamic therapy involves the use of a drug to sensitize cancerous cells to light, and then the utilization of fiber-optic cables to focus the right frequency of light on the cancerous growth.
 The sensitizing drug and the light work in concert to produce a toxic molecule that kills the cancerous cells.
 Like most mesothelioma treatment methods, photodynamic therapy is typically used in combination with other treatment techniques to achieve optimal results.

 Angiogenesis is the medical term for the growth of blood vessels that nourish cells in the body, including cancer cells.
-Drugs called "angiogenesis inhibitors" are used to stop -- or at least slow down -- the angiogenesis of cancer cells and, in effect, starve tumors in mesothelioma patients.
+Drugs called "angiogenesis inhibitors" are used to stop—or at least slow—the angiogenesis of cancer cells and, in effect, starve tumors in mesothelioma patients.
 A number of experimental anti-angiogenesis drugs are currently in development and evaluation, including endostatin, combrestatin, angiostatin, and thrombospondin.

 This kind of treatment tries to boost the mesothelioma patient's immune system and their ability to fight off cancerous cells, while stemming the harshest effects of the disease.

-In gene therapy, which is a new treatment technique still in development, a gene is delivered directly into the cancerous growth in order to allow drugs to do the work of destroying cancerous cells.
+In gene therapy, a gene is delivered directly into the cancerous growth in order to allow drugs to do the work of destroying cancerous cells.
 This treatment carries some risk, but the idea is to target the tumor itself while leaving healthy cells unharmed (unlike chemotherapy, which kills both cancerous and healthy cells).

 Another immunotherapy treatment method for mesothelioma involves the use of small proteins (called cytokines) that occur naturally in the human body.
-Some of this work is still in the experimental stages, but cytokine protein molecules called interferons and interleukins may be used to successfully block or stunt the growth of malignant cancer cells.
+Cytokine protein molecules called interferons and interleukins may be used to successfully block or stunt the growth of malignant cancer cells.